MauricioCarrillo99/unravel/README.md

 # unravel
-Python's package for Data Scientists and Data Analysts that need to work with NoSQL data or structured column
+Unravel is a Python package for data scientists and data analysts who need to work with NoSQL data or structured columns and need to transform them into a SQL format.